Gondi (food)

-Gondi (go-n-dee), sometimes spelled as ghondi, or gundi, is a Persian Jewish dish of meatballs made from ground lamb, veal or chicken traditionally served on Shabbat.
-Lime is sometimes used as an ingredient.
+Gondi (Persian: گندی), sometimes spelled ghondi or gundi, is a Persian Jewish dish of meatballs made from ground lamb, veal or chicken traditionally served on Shabbat.
+Dried lime is sometimes used as an ingredient.
 Gondi are served as part of chicken soup served on Shabbat and other Jewish holidays, similar to their Ashkenazi Jewish counterpart matzo balls.
-It is also served as iftar during Ramadan.

 They are also sometimes served as a side dish, or as an appetizer.
 Accompaniments are Middle Eastern bread and raw greens such as mint, watercress, and basil.

 Origins

 The origin of Gondi is not known with certainty, as the Jewish community residing in various cities in Iran are said to have originated it, but it is commonly said to have first been made in the Jewish community of Tehran.
 Due to the expense of the meat, it was a specialty for Shabbat.
 It is one of the few dishes credited to Iranian Jews.
+Gondi is also a popular dish among the Mountain Jewish population.

 Jewish holidays

-Larger than matza balls, gondi, named after a "bawdy euphemism for a certain part of the male anatomy", are served for the Purim meal of Persian Jews in Israel.
+Generally larger than matza balls, gondi, named after a "bawdy euphemism for a certain part of the male anatomy", are served for the Purim meal of Persian Jews in Israel.
 It's also an alternative to matza balls for Passover.